inspetor/slate/source/index.html.md

 - <a href="#item">**Sale Items**</a>
 - <a href="#transfer-2">**Transfers**</a>

-You can think of the relationship between those entities something like this: If a user purchases tickets for a show on your site, Inspetor interprets the action as:
+You can think of the relationship between those entities something like this:

+If a user purchases tickets for a show on your site, Inspetor interprets the action as:

 - the creation of a new <a href="#sale-2">*Sale*</a>
 - the association of that Sale with an existing <a href="#account-2">*Account*</a>
 - the association of that Sale with an <a href="#item">*Item*</a>
 - the association of that Item with an existing <a href="#event-2">*Event*</a>

+While these are the terms with which our model interprets actions on your platform, Inspetor is unaware of these actions occurring unless you use the Inspetor Client Library to relay this information to us.

+<aside class="notice">
+Inspetor will never request access to your code base--that means that it is on <i>you</i>, the developer, to integrate our library into your product's code base.
+We think that's the right way to do things: you know your product's code base, we know fraud.
+</aside>

 ## When to send events to Inspetor

 The primary Inspetor entities are **stateful** objects.
 They have properites that can be updated, and the values of these properties are crucial to our evaluation of transaction validity.
+Thus, you should send events to Inspetor via the client library whenever properties of these objects are changed.

-However, if we base our evaluation upon outdated or incorrected information, the accuracy of our evaluation is likely to suffer as well.
+However, if we base our evaluation upon outdated or incorrect information, the accuracy of our evaluation will suffer.
 As such, it is critical that you notify Inspetor of any changes to these properties whenever they occur via the Inspetor Client Library.

-<aside class="notice">
-Inspetor will never request access to your code base--that means that it is on <i>you</i>, the developer, to integrate our library into your product's code base.
-We think that's the right way to do things: you know your product's code base, we know fraud.
-</aside>

 <aside class="warning">
-It is however <b>extremely important</b> that you provide us with updated information at any stage that these primary entities are updated.
+It is <b>extremely important</b> that you provide us with updated information at any stage that these primary entities are updated.
 If we are working with outdated or incorrect information, we can't make reliable predictions for you.
 </aside>

 The Inspetor Client Library provides methods for you to relay state changes to primary entities in any of the following instances: